Severn Beach line: 21st century

-Future

 First Great Western declined an option to continue the Greater Western franchise beyond 2013, citing a desire for a longer-term contract due to the impending upgrade to the Great Western Main Line.
 The franchise was put out to tender, but the process was halted and later scrapped due to the fallout from the collapse of the InterCity West Coast franchise competition.
 A two-year franchise extension until September 2015 was agreed in October 2013, and subsequently extended until March 2019.

 With the coming upgrade to the Great Western Main Line, the main line from London to Bristol was due to be electrified by 2016; however, delays and cost overruns led to removal of Temple Meads from the programme.
-The electrification was not planned to extend beyond the main lines, so the Severn Beach line will continue to be served by diesel trains.
+The electrification was not planned to extend beyond the main lines, so the Severn Beach line continues to be served by diesel trains.
 Stephen Williams, MP for Bristol West, questioned whether electrification could continue to Clifton Down.
 Secretary of State for Transport Philip Hammond replied that it would have to be looked at in the future.
 Friends of Suburban Bristol Railways (FOSBR) supports the electrification of the entire Severn Beach line.

 Improved services along the line are called for as part of the Greater Bristol Metro scheme, a rail transport plan which aims to enhance transport capacity in the Bristol area.
 There is an aspiration for half-hourly services, however due to the large sections of single-track and the congested main line from Temple Meads, such frequency is not currently feasible.
 However, it is expected that with the four-tracking of Filton Bank, including the Severn Beach line between Temple Meads and Narroways Hill Junction, that there will be sufficient capacity to allow half-hourly services.
-The Invitation to Tender for the new Greater Western franchise asks bidders to include costs for two trains per hour each direction on the Severn Beach line, one between Severn Beach and Portishead, the other between Severn Beach and Bath Spa, both calling at all stations.
+The Invitation to Tender for the Greater Western franchise asked bidders to include costs for two trains per hour each direction on the Severn Beach line, one between Severn Beach and Portishead, the other between Severn Beach and Bath Spa, both calling at all stations.
 These services are to run from December 2017, operating 18 hours a day Monday-Saturday and 9 hours a day on Sundays.

 The metro plan also calls for the reopening of the Henbury Loop Line, which could allow a service from Temple Meads to Bristol Parkway via the Severn Beach line.
-The metro scheme was given the go-ahead in July 2012 as part of the City Deal, whereby local councils would be given greater control over money by the government, however it is as yet unclear which elements will be implemented.
+The metro scheme was given the go-ahead in July 2012 as part of the City Deal, whereby local councils would be given greater control over money by the government, but it is as yet unclear which elements will be implemented.
 FOSBR and other local groups lodged concerns with the Department for Transport that the reopening of the Henbury Loop was not included in the ITT for the new Greater Western franchise.
-A one-off service, operated by First Great Western, ran on the line on 27 July 2013, but reopening is unlikely before 2018.
+A one-off service, operated by First Great Western, ran on the line on 27 July 2013.